benjhess/node-packer/node/doc/api/http2.md

 });
 ```

-*Note*: The `options.selectPadding` function is invoked once for *every*
+The `options.selectPadding()` function is invoked once for *every* `HEADERS` and
-HEADERS and DATA frame.
-This has a definite noticeable impact on
+`DATA` frame.
+This has a definite noticeable impact on performance.
-performance.

 ### Error Handling

 There are several types of error conditions that may arise when using the
 `http2` module:

-Validation Errors occur when an incorrect argument, option, or setting value is
+Validation errors occur when an incorrect argument, option, or setting value is
 passed in.
 These will always be reported by a synchronous `throw`.

-State Errors occur when an action is attempted at an incorrect time (for
+State errors occur when an action is attempted at an incorrect time (for
 instance, attempting to send data on a stream after it has closed).
 These will
 be reported using either a synchronous `throw` or via an `'error'` event on
 the `Http2Stream`, `Http2Session` or HTTP/2 Server objects, depending on where
 and when the error occurs.

-Internal Errors occur when an HTTP/2 session fails unexpectedly.
+Internal errors occur when an HTTP/2 session fails unexpectedly.
 These will be
 reported via an `'error'` event on the `Http2Session` or HTTP/2 Server objects.

-Protocol Errors occur when various HTTP/2 protocol constraints are violated.
+Protocol errors occur when various HTTP/2 protocol constraints are violated.
 These will be reported using either a synchronous `throw` or via an `'error'`
 event on the `Http2Stream`, `Http2Session` or HTTP/2 Server objects, depending
 on where and when the error occurs.